axb2035/gym-chase/README.md

 - Reinstate the original 'Jump' function where you would be transported to a random square when the agent had no hope of winning.
 Though this could land the agent on a robot or zapper so it wasn't a gaurenteed escape plan!
+- Reinstate that robots moving into each other are both eliminated.
 - Any improvments in coding that are suggested.

 ## Thanks to: